-Of the 28 states in India, Bihar and Uttar Pradesh rank among the poorest on a variety of human development indicators, and in addition to debilitating poverty, they have large populations of dalits and adivasi (India’s indigenous minority groups).
-Combined with poor enforcement of the relevant laws, these issues result in a concentration of forms of modern slavery in the poorest communities.
+Of the 28 states in India, Bihar and Uttar Pradesh rank among the poorest on a variety of human development indicators, and in addition, they have large populations of dalits and adivasi (India’s indigenous minority groups).
+Combined in some cases with poor enforcement of the relevant laws, these issues result in a concentration of bonded labour and trafficking affecting the poorest communities.
 In many places, there is a culture of fear and silence around bonded labour, sexual exploitation and trafficking that increases the vulnerability of each family, as they face these issues on their own.

-Together with 16 local NGO partners in the two states, the Freedom Fund’s Northern India 3-year hotspot program aims to:
+Together with 19 local NGO partners in the two states, the Freedom Fund’s Northern India hotspot program aims to:

-1. Reduce the prevalence of forms of modern slavery and trafficking in the communities where our partners are working.
-Although each partner’s work addresses the particular issues of modern slavery in their districts, they have in common a strong emphasis on community-led work, to build resistance to trafficking and slavery, as well as to reintegrate individuals coming out of slavery, helping them to recover.
+1. Reduce the prevalence of forms of bonded labour and trafficking in the communities where our partners are working.
+Although each partner’s work addresses the particular issues in their districts, they have in common a strong emphasis on community-led work, to build resistance to trafficking, as well as to reintegrate individuals coming out of bonded labour, helping them to recover.
 The program enables each survivor to take up their legal case, if they wish.
-In all aspects of the practical work, partners try to ensure that government takes up more of its responsibilities against modern slavery.
-The program aims to support these processes in 1,000 communities.
+In all aspects of the practical work, partners work closely with government to support them in their responsibilities against trafficking.
+The program is supporting these processes in over 1,200 communities.

-2. Enable our partners collectively across these districts to improve the effectiveness of government anti-slavery structures (such as district vigilance committees and child welfare committees), as well as finding ways to alert the wider public about the realities of slavery, generating an urgent priority for its elimination.
+2. Enable our partners collectively across these districts to improve the effectiveness of government anti-trafficking structures (such as child welfare committees).
 In each state, the partners aim to strengthen targeted aspects of government performance.

-3. Strengthen the ability of each partner to sustain its work and fully address the root causes of modern slavery – as part of a powerful civil society response to the issue.
+3. Strengthen the ability of each partner to sustain its work and fully address the root causes of bonded labour and trafficking – as part of a powerful and positive civil society response to the issue.
 We are helping partners measure changes in their organisational capacity.